Burnside High School: History

 On 28 March 2012 the school was put into lockdown after students reported seeing a man walking the grounds carrying a silver pistol, which was later found by police to be plastic.

-Since 2018 the school has undergone significant changes in the buildings.
-I and J blocks were torn down in 2025 due to stability issues, while F block was replaced by Pukehinau, a two-storey science and technology block completed in June 2024.

 Enrolment

 Burnside, like many secondary schools in Christchurch, operates an enrolment scheme to help curb roll numbers and prevent overcrowding.
 The school's zone includes the suburbs of Burnside and Bryndwr, and parts of Bishopdale, Fendalton, Ilam and Avonhead.

 At the August 2013 Education Review Office (ERO) review of the school, the school had 2416 students enrolled, including 135 international students.
 Forty-seven percent of students were male and 53 percent were female.
 Sixty-three percent of students identified as European (including 56 percent as New Zealand European or Pākehā), 22 percent as Asian, eight percent as Māori, two percent as Pasifika, and five percent as another ethnicity.